Activity note: You may check in to hotel anytime after 3 pm. Meet group in the Broadway Meeting Room at 4:15.

 Breakfast: Breakfast buffet at hotel.

-Morning: Meet in Room 134 at 8:00 am where guide, Melanie Harvey will outline and describe the day's journey.
+Morning: Meet in the Broadway Meeting Room at 8:00 am where guide, Melanie Harvey will outline and describe the day's journey.
 Once we board the bus, our first stop will be the historic Old Courthouse, site of the Dred Scott Trial.
 We will experience a bus tour with Melanie of various St. Louis landmarks and ethnic neighborhoods both then and now; Union Station, City Museum, City Garden, Soulard Market and its historic neighborhood, St. Louis Arsenal, Lemp Mansion & Brewery, DeMenil Mansion, a walking tour of Lafayette Square neighborhood with its grand "Painted Ladies" and unique neighborhood park.
 Experience some of the old neighborhoods as you learn the importance of German, Irish and Italian immigrants and their significance on the development of St. Louis.
 Study the various architectural influences on the Midwest.

 Lunch: Enjoy lunch on the "Hill", and maybe even try your hand at Bocce Ball at Milo's Bocce Garden.
 After lunch, enjoy an authentic Italian Gelato or an Italian pastry at nearby shops for dessert.